Apparent death: Defensive

 For defensive purposes, thanatosis hinges on the pursuer's becoming unresponsive to its victim, as most predators only catch live prey.

 In beetles, artificial selection experiments have shown that there is heritable variation for length of death-feigning.
 Those selected for longer death-feigning durations are at a selective advantage to those at shorter durations when a predator is introduced, which suggests that thanatosis is indeed adaptive.

 In the hog-nosed snake, a threatened individual rolls onto its back and appears to be dead when threatened by a predator, while a foul-smelling, volatile fluid oozes from its body.
 Predators, such as cats, then lose interest in the snake, which both looks and smells dead.
-One reason for their loss of interest is that rotten-smelling animals are avoided as a precaution against infectious disease, so the snake is, in this case, exploiting that reaction.
+One reason for their loss of interest is that rotten-smelling animals are instinctively avoided as a precaution against infectious disease, so the snake's adaptions exploit that reaction.
 Newly hatched young also instinctively show this behaviour when rats try to eat them.

 In mammals, the Virginia opossum (commonly known simply as possums) is perhaps the best known example of defensive thanatosis.
 "Playing possum" is an idiomatic phrase which means "pretending to be dead".
-It comes from a characteristic of the Virginia opossum, which is famous for pretending to be dead when threatened.
-This instinct does not always pay off in the modern world; for example, opossums scavenging roadkill may use it in response to the threat posed by oncoming traffic, and subsequently end up as roadkill themselves.
+It comes from a characteristic of the Virginia opossum, which is famous for reacting with a death-like posture when threatened.
+This instinct does not always pay off in the modern world; for example, opossums scavenging roadkill may react with the death-like posture to the threat posed by oncoming traffic, and subsequently end up as roadkill themselves.
+"Playing possum" can also mean simply pretending to be injured, unconscious, asleep, or otherwise vulnerable, often to lure an opponent into a vulnerable position.

 The usual advice for humans attempting to survive an attack by a brown bear is to lie face down, cover the face with one's hands/arms/elbows, and 'play dead'.
-This is done with the hope that the bear will get bored and wander away after a while.

-"Playing possum" can also mean simply pretending to be injured, unconscious, asleep, or otherwise vulnerable, often to lure an opponent into a vulnerable position.

 Thanatosis has also been observed in many invertebrates such as the wasp Nasonia vitripennis, and the cricket, Gryllus bimaculatus.